 2022 was also full of milestones, with the 100th osprey chick successfully fledging.
 The chick was named Fourlaws after a nearby forest in Ridsdale, east of Kielder.
 The running total is now 106 osprey chicks since the project began.

 Volunteer Joanna Dailey reflects on following birds at Kielder for over a decade:

 Ospreys are iconic and incredible birds and being able to follow at least part of their adventures is a real privilege.

 The end of summer sees the birds travel back.
 The young birds are given identification rings before they fledge, allowing us to keep track of them and give us vital information into their lives.
 After some flying practice around Kielder Water, young join the adult birds on migration where they travel on average over 5,000 kilometres!
-Now we wait to see how many of them return to Kielder to breed in the future.

 The Kielder Osprey Project is a partnership between Kielder Water & Forest Park Development Trust, Forestry England, Northumberland Wildlife Trust, Northumbrian Water and Calvert Kielder.